On optimal prediction of missing functional data with memory: Partially Observed Functional Data

 \begin{rem} Typically, in the functional data analysis approach, the object of study is $Y_t = h(t) + \varepsilon_t$ for $t\in\Delta$ and $\varepsilon_t$ independent errors.
 The first standard aim, in order to apply functional techniques, is to reconstruct $h(t)$ from the discrete observations.
-The model $Y_t=f(t,X_t)$ studied in this paper allows such reconstruction.
-Indeed, then we simply have $Y_t = f(t,\varepsilon_t) = h(t) + \varepsilon_t$.
+The model studied in this paper allows for such reconstruction as one can set $Y_t = f(t,\varepsilon_t) = h(t) + \varepsilon_t$.
 In this case reconstruction of $h(t)$ is hidden into the estimation of $f$, and the underlying Gaussian process $X_t$ is determined by the error process $\varepsilon_t$.
 We remark, however, that if $\varepsilon_t$ is assumed to have independent errors for all $t\in [0,T]$ (as is often the case in FDA), then, formally, $\varepsilon_t$ corresponds to a white noise which is not a stochastic process \emph{per se}.
 On the other hand, if one requires independent errors only for certain discrete time points, one can overcome this issue by considering $\varepsilon_t = W_t - W_{t-\delta}$ for some $\delta$ small enough and with $W_t$ a Brownian motion.
-In this case, $\varepsilon_t$ exists as a Gaussian process and has independence on time points that are at least of distance $\delta$ away from each other. \end{rem} \begin{rem} Note that the discrete approximation described above is very general.
-If one further assumes that the processes are of a parametric nature (as is the case in the Simulations section below), then step (ii) can be simplified.
-Indeed, one can then estimate the relevant parameters and estimate the associated covariance structure by plugging-in the parameter estimates. \end{rem}
+In this case, $\varepsilon_t$ exists as a Gaussian process and has independence on time points that are at least of distance $\delta$ away from each other.